chrischow/rokr/dev/README.md

 | `useGraphSettings` | Hook to generate graph settings. |

 ## B. `shared`
 This folder comprises components that are shared across 2 or more components.
-Any reference to another component will always go to the `shared` folder`.
+Any reference to another component will always go to the `shared` folder.

 ### Components